 If you are still sitting on the fence about visiting Pakistan and, in particular, Lahore, here are a few reasons to help you make up your mind.
-Now, go out, put the negative press aside, fight for the hard-to-get visa, save up for that potentially expensive flight and see for yourself.
-You will be rewarded with the perfect cake made of a thick slice of heritage, a filling of delicious cuisine and a toping of unwavering hospitality.
+Put the negative press aside, fight for the hard-to-get visa, save up for that potentially expensive flight and see for yourself.
+You will be rewarded with the perfect cake made of a thick slice of heritage, a filling of delicious cuisine and a topping of unwavering hospitality.

-Here are my ten reasons to visit Lahore.
+Here are my best reasons to visit, including the top things to do in Lahore.
 They are not the only ones, but they are enough to guarantee an unforgettable journey which is sure to challenge your pre-conceived perceptions of such a misunderstood country.

 In places like Pakistan, this is even more important as the stereotype and the image portrayed is nothing like reality on the ground.
 The media grossly over-hypes the dangers of a trip to this beautiful mountainous country filled with history and nature and rarely does it showcase it in the richness and complexity it deserves.

 Did you know that Pakistan has 6 UNESCO-listed sites?

 Did you know that Pakistan is the birth of one of the most ancient civilisations, born during the Bronze Age?